VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 Interval timestamp, thus it is possible that T1 is not before T2 and T1 is also not after T2 [2]

-It has a guaranteed error bound, and this interval should be as small as possible
+It has a **guaranteed error bound**, and this interval should be as small as possible
 - Each time master has either a GPS receiver or an "atomic clock".
 - Only $\mathsf { 1 } { \sim } \mathsf { 7 } \mathsf { m s }$ variance compared to the standard 100ms variance of NTP

+>  Spanner 的 TSO 提供的时间仅有 1 ~ 7ms 的误差，网络时间协议 (Network Time Protocol) 的误差则在 100ms

 The physical implementation in Google [2]
 - GPS Time Master: These nodes are equipped with GPS receivers which receive GPS signals , including time information directly from satellites.